-Samsung (for its Galaxy phones), Google (for its Pixel phones) and Zagg (for its Invisible Shield screen protectors) have all gone on the record saying that you can use 70% isopropyl alcohol wipes, which the Centers for Disease Control and Prevention (CDC) says should be effective in disinfecting surfaces.
-Samsung says you can also use "a hypochlorous acid-based solution (containing 50-80ppm)" and Google and Zagg say you can use Clorox disinfecting wipes, which are on the EPA’s list of “products with EPA-approved emerging viral pathogen claims,” i.e. COVID-19..
-LG and others have not provided comment yet.
-If your phone manufacturer has not provided guidance on disinfecting your phone, it's still most likely fine to use the 70% isopropyl alcohol wipes because most phone manufacturers use the same sources for their screens.
+Samsung (for its Galaxy phones), Google (for its Pixel phones), and Zagg (for its Invisible Shield screen protectors) say that you can use 70% isopropyl alcohol wipes, which the Centers for Disease Control and Prevention (CDC) says should be effective in disinfecting surfaces.
+Samsung says you can also use "a hypochlorous acid-based solution (containing 50-80ppm)" and Google and Zagg say you can use Clorox disinfecting wipes, which are on the EPA’s list of “products with EPA-approved emerging viral pathogen claims.”
+If your phone manufacturer does not provide guidance on disinfecting your phone, it's still most likely fine to use the 70% isopropyl alcohol wipes because most phone manufacturers use the same sources for their screens.

 5. Clean the remaining crevices with a cotton swab dipped in a 70% isopropyl alcohol solution

 Use a cotton swab dipped in a 70% isopropyl alcohol solution to clean around buttons, the edges of your phone’s screen protector, the camera lenses, and any other edge or crevice where dirt can build up.
 Make sure the swab is damp, not dripping, with the solution.